livlucas/bookMaintenance/README.md

 # bookMaintenance
-This is a Book Maintenance example for a Library to keep books records.
+This is a Book Maintenance example for a Library to keep book records.
 Look at bookMaintenanceDocumentation for more details